 Libvirt¶

-The libvirt library is used to interface with many different virtualisation technologies.
-Before getting started with libvirt it is best to make sure your hardware supports the necessary virtualisation extensions for Kernel-based Virtual Machine (KVM).
+The libvirt library interfaces with many different virtualisation technologies.
+Before getting started with libvirt, verify that your hardware supports the necessary virtualisation extensions for Kernel-based Virtual Machine (KVM).
 To check this, enter the following from a terminal prompt:

 kvm-ok

-Note: On many computers with processors supporting hardware-assisted virtualisation, it is necessary to first activate an option in the BIOS to enable it.
+On many computers with processors supporting hardware-assisted virtualisation, you must activate an option in the BIOS to enable it.

 Virtual networking¶

-There are a few different ways to allow a virtual machine access to the external network.
+Virtual machines can access the external network in several ways.
 The default virtual network configuration includes bridging and iptables rules implementing usermode networking, which uses the SLiRP protocol.
-Traffic is NATed through the host interface to the outside network.
+Traffic is Network Address Translation (NAT)-ed through the host interface to the outside network.

-To enable external hosts to directly access services on virtual machines a different type of bridge than the default needs to be configured.
+To enable external hosts to directly access services on virtual machines, configure a different type of bridge than the default.
 This allows the virtual interfaces to connect to the outside network through the physical interface, making them appear as normal hosts to the rest of the network.

 There is a great example of how to configure a bridge and combine it with libvirt so that guests will use it at the netplan.io documentation.